 Upon successful completion of this course, you will be able to:

-- Identify various cool-season turfgrass species using a dichotomous key
+- Identify turfgrass species using a dichotomous key

-- Understand the importance of soils and their role in turfgrass growth and development
+- Explain the importance of soils and their role in turfgrass growth and development

-- Identify the benefits of sodding and seeding for establishing turfgrass stands
+- Describe the benefits of various methods of establishing turfgrass stands

 - The Turfgrass Plant